rinde/RinSim/README.md

 ### GUI

-The GUI is realized by the _SimulationViewer_, which relies on a set of _Renderers_.
+The GUI can be configured using the [View](ui/src/main/java/com/github/rinde/rinsim/ui/View.java) class.
+The GUI can be customized using _Renderers_.

-* __SimulationViewer__: is responsible for rendering the simulator.
+* __View__: is responsible for rendering the simulator.
 Specific renderers can be added for each model, for the provided models there exist default renderers.

 * __Renderer__: is responsible for rendering one model (or more).
 Examples are the _RoadUserRenderer_ to do basic rendering of objects in the _RoadModel_, or _MessagingLayerRenderer_ to visualize messages between agents.